List of mountains in Nepal

-Nepal also home to Himalayas i.e.Himal meaning Mountains in (Nepali) and Laye mean Land in (Nepali)].
-Almost all of Nepal is mountainous and it contains a large section of the Himalayas range peaks including the highest mountain range in the world.
-Eight of the fourteen eight-thousands are located in the country, either in whole or shared across a border with China or India.
-Nepal has the highest mountain in the world, Mount Everest at a height of 8,848.86m as well as 1,310 peaks over 6,000 m height.
+Almost all of Nepal is mountainous and it contains a large section of the Himalayas range peaks, including the highest mountain range in the world.
+Eight of the fourteen eight-thousanders are located in the country, either in whole or shared across a border with China or India.
+Nepal has the highest mountain in the world, Mount Everest, at a height of 8,848.86m as well as 1,310 peaks over 6,000 m height.
+The Nepal government updated its peak profile in 2025, officially recognising 14 mountains surpassing 8,000 metres.
+It had added 6 new mountain to the list.